Student Life and Services

 - offer consultation services for faculty, staff, and students who are trying to help another person through difficult times,

-- refer students, as needed, to one of numerous available services through Office of Student Affairs,
+- refer students, as needed, to the numerous services available through Office of Student Affairs,

 - deliver workshops to students and faculty to promote awareness of mental health, wellness topics, and preventive measures, and